Tips for First Time Car Buyers

 If You Got Taken by the Dealer and Have High Payments

 Wait about 6 months and you can refinance your car loan down to a lower rate and save money.
-Lenders like Capital One Auto Finance, Up2Drive and myAutoloan.com can help you.
-They pay off your current car loan, and now you pay them back at your new lower APR rate.
+Lenders like Capital One Auto Finance or others that specialize in refinance like Up2Drive can help.
+These sites will pay off your current car loan and now you have new lower payments.
 For more information, read our refinance chapter

 Insurance Rates, Especially for Teens, are Very Costly

 You can expect to be blindsided by insurance costs if you are looking to buy a new car.
 Just try to get a quote on a Mustang, you'll see numbers like $5,000.
 In fact, rates are usually higher on 2 doors cars than on 4 door cars because of the sportier status of 2 door cars.
 Insurance rates also depend on where you live and how many miles you drive annually.
-You can shop around for insurance rates at sites like GEICO, Allstate, and LowerMyBills.com.
+You can shop around for insurance rates.
 You must include insurance in your annual cost budget.
 You cannot go without insurance, it is illegal.
 See if you can get in on your parent's policy because it will be cheaper.
-Click here to read our complete article about auto insurance
+Click here to read our complete article about auto insurance.comments powered by Disqus